rixx/books.rixx.de/data/reviews/missy-vineyard/how-you-stand-how-you-move-how-you-live/index.md

 A good practice for inhibition is starting small: First, tell yourself you're not lifting your arm and *don't lift your arm*.
 Repeat for a while, no matter how silly.
 Then, tell yourself you're not lifting your arm and start lifting it.
-The second your attention moves to your arm (probably after a few cm of movement): stop, focus on your thoughts for a bit, then start again.
+The second your attention moves to your arm (probably after a few cm of movement): stop, focus on your thoughts, then start again.

 Your end goal is to reach a point where you can consciously form an *intention* to move, but never *decide* to move.